chb/indivo_client_java/client_codegen/src/README.txt

 point your browser to file:///..../javadoc/index.xml in the javadoc directory

-the class org.indivo.client.Rest has the public methods a client application will typically use.
+org.indivo.client.Rest has the public methods a client application will typically use. method names in org.indivo.client.Rest are based on the equivalent REST URL-s. org.indivo.client.Rest_py_client_style is identical with org.indivo.client.Rest except that method names are the same as in the Python client.

-indivo_client_java depends on some 3rd party .jar files, all included in this distribution, in the lib directory.
+indivo_client_java depends on some 3rd party .jar files, all included in this distribution, in the lib directory. see NOTICES.txt for 3rd party jar license info.

+Source distribution for indivo_client_java: [you must have git installed] git clone git://github.com/chb/indivo_client_java.git